 Delay the screenshot notification

-If you don't press and hold the home button, this technique just delays the screenshot notification that the other person would receive.
+If you don't reboot your iPhone and just turn it off instead, this technique just delays the screenshot notification that the other person would receive.
 The person who's been screenshotted shouldn't receive a pop-up notification that someone's screenshotted their snap, and shouldn't see Snapchat's screenshot indicator (a double-arrow icon) for a few minutes.

 To be fair, if the person you're screenshotting is super unobservant, then you could probably get away with screenshotting their snaps!
 But beware – they may figure out later down the line what you've done.